uirajeev/calc-package/ui-codereview-checklist.md

   5. Javascript selectors are performant
   6. Javascript objects are cached
   7. Event delegation is used for binding events to 2 or more elements, or ajax'd elements
-  8. Script blocks are placed before the closing <body> tag
+  8. Script blocks are placed before the closing '<body>' tag
   9. Code has been run through JSLint (jslint.com) or JSHint (jshint.com)

 ##SEO

-  1. Uses a valid <title> element with a valid text node
+  1. Uses a valid '<title>' element with a valid text node
   2. Uses description meta data
   3. Uses visible header tags